-- Fruit: 1 medium-size whole fruit; 1-cup cut-up fruit or berries.
-It should be no larger than your fist.
+- Fruit: 1 medium-size whole fruit; 1/2 cup cut-up fruit or berries (about the size of your fist).

-- Protein: 3-4 ounces meat, fish, or chicken; 1 cup dairy; 1/2 cup beans.
-About the size of your palm or a deck of cards.
+- Meat: 3-4 ounces meat, fish, or chicken.
+One portion is about the size of your palm or a deck of cards.

-- Healthy Fats: 1 teaspoon olive oil; a quarter of an avocado; 2 tablespoons vinaigrette salad dressing; 1-2 tablespoons natural peanut or almond butter; 1-2 tablespoons nuts (equals your cupped hand).
+- Healthy Fats: 1 teaspoon olive oil; a quarter of an avocado; 1-2 tablespoons nut butter (about the size of a golf ball); 1-2 tablespoons nuts (about the size of an egg).

 - Serve your meal on salad plates.
 Your plate will look more full than if you use a dinner plate.

-- Store snack foods in tiny sandwich bags so you are sure you are eating no more than one portion.
+- Store snack foods in single serving containers so you are sure you are eating no more than one portion.